rcarroll901/django-autodoc/README.md

 foo@bar:~ $ pipenv install git+ssh://git@github.com/rcarroll901/django-orm-autodoc.git#egg=django_orm_autodoc
 ```

-Or do analogous command for https connection.
+Or do analgous command for https connection.

 ## Inline Documentation

 Documentation is generated from using the `help_text` argument of Django fields.
-All Django models within the `models.py` module will be automatically detected, so listing out the models is not requred.
+All Django models within that module will be automatically detected, so listing out the models is not requred.
 For example:

 ```python
 class Offices(models.Model):